Accessibility Tools

 Madrid train station.

 We checked out of our hotel in Madrid today to take the Spanish version of the bullet train to Barcelona.
-It was quite comfortable & a lot better than the Chinese one I went on just a few months ago.
+It was quite comfortable and a lot better than the Chinese one I went on just a few months ago.

 Madrid to Barcelona.